plone/nick/docs/contribute.md

 ## Translations

-Currently Nick is available in _English_ and _Dutch_.
+Currently Nick is available in multiple languages.
 Feel free add missing translations or add a new language.
 The translations can be found in the `locales` folder and you can extract new translatable text using the `pnpm i18n` command.
 This command also builds the language files for use with Nick.